Director of BW Scholars Program

 Academic Enrichment/College Preparation

 The BW Scholars Program takes a two-pronged approach to academic enrichment: (1) supplemental work throughout the academic year, and (2) the Summer Academy.
-Throughout the school year, students participate in weekly study tables, receive tutoring and prepare for significant tests such as the common core Partnership for Assessment of Readiness for College and Careers (PARCC) test and the ACT and/or SAT in Saturday sessions.
+Throughout the school year, students participate in weekly study tables, receive tutoring and prepare for standardized tests required by the State of Ohio for graduation and the ACT and/or SAT in Saturday sessions.

 Leadership and Service